api7/apisix-mesh-agent/README.md

 The Internal of apisix-mesh-agent
 ---------------------------------

-If you're interested in the internal of apisix-mesh-agent, we recommand you to read the [the-internal-of-apisix-mesh-agent](./docs/the-internal-of-apisix-mesh-agent.md), it explains each module's function and responsibility.
+If you're interested in the internal of apisix-mesh-agent, we recommend you to read the [the-internal-of-apisix-mesh-agent](./docs/the-internal-of-apisix-mesh-agent.md), it explains each module's function and responsibility.